HEALTH AND SAFETY

 4. Upon arrival students are given a tour of their area in San Pedro and the San Jose city area.
 Their host families show them the bus routes in and out of the city to their neighborhoods and instruct them about safe and unsafe areas within the city itself.

 5. ICADS provides students with a comprehensive safety orientation to talk about all of these as well as other safety issues, and to discuss emergency procedures.

 THE IMPORTANCE OF THE HOST FAMILY IN THE SECURITY PROCESS

 Each student lives with a local host family who not only feeds and supports the student, but also helps to monitor her/his whereabouts at all times.
 If a student does not return home on schedule for any reason, we are immediately notified.
 Families also help us monitor the state of the physical health and emotional well being of each student.
-They inform us of any unusual incident which may have occurred that might have frightened or alarmed a student, as well as any sign of ill health.
+Families also help us monitor each student's physical health and emotional well-being.
 ICADS' home stay coordinator is a Costa Rican born, US educated, fully bilingual, trained psychologist who is experienced in matching students with the most appropriate family.
 Furthermore, she has educated our families about the importance of reinforcing low-risk patterns of behavior.

 We work hard to place students with families who represent the typical Costa Rican home to greater enhance students’ cultural experience, while prioritizing safety.
 We feel that it is absolutely essential that our students always feel safe and comfortable within their homes.